khipu/magento2-khipu/README.md

 # Magento 2 Khipu Plugin

-khipu payment gateway Magento 2 plugin.
+khipu payment gateway Magento 2.4 plugin.

+This version is compatible with Magento 2.3 and 2.4

 You can sign up for khipu account at <https://khipu.com>

 ## Install via Composer

-You can install Magento 2 khipu plugin via [Composer](http://getcomposer.org/).
+You can install Magento 2.4 khipu plugin via [Composer](http://getcomposer.org/).
 Run the following command in your terminal:

 1. Go to your Magento 2 root folder.